Welcome to Saddleback College Office of Grants and Contracts!

 The Grants Office is responsible for researching and developing grant proposals while providing leadership for the administration of grant awards at the college.
 The Grants Office assists with the development of budgets and all required reporting for granting agencies.
 Additionally, the Grants Office coordinates all grant applications sponsored by the State of California, Federal agencies and private foundations.

-Two full-time Grants Analysts are available to assist you with:
+Grants Analysts are available to assist you with:

 Pre-award Training and Assistance Services